BBai-Tips/bbai/CONVENTIONS.md

 - Timeline and milestones will be handled separately from this planning stage

 ## Performance
-- Implement a lightweight performance monitoring solution
+- Implement a lightweight performance monitoring solution using Deno's built-in performance API
 - Focus on code efficiency and optimization

+Performance Monitoring Solution:
+1. Use Deno.Metrics() to collect runtime metrics
+2. Implement custom timing functions using performance.now()
+3. Create a PerformanceMonitor class to manage and report performance data
+4. Log performance metrics at appropriate intervals or on-demand
+5. Implement a /metrics endpoint in the API to expose performance data

+This solution provides a lightweight, built-in approach to monitoring performance without introducing external dependencies.

 When discussing the project, refer to these conventions.
 Code suggestions should align with the project's style, structure, and technologies.
 Prioritize advanced techniques and efficient solutions within the project's scope.